saziosu/weather-check/README.md

 The weather forecast is selected by entering 2 into the options.
 The user is then asked to enter how many days in the future they would like to see the forecast for.
 The app will then confirm the date that it is showing the forecast for.
+There is validation on this step, which provides clear feedback to the user and asks them to try again if it is incorrect.
 If there is a weather alert, this will display on this page:

 ![weather alert](readme-images/weather-alert.png)